-Dr. Washington is chancellor for health affairs at Duke University and president and CEO of the Duke University Health System.
-Just prior to Duke, Dr. Washington served from 2010 to 2015 as vice chancellor of health sciences, dean of the David Geffen School of Medicine at the University of California, Los Angeles, and chief executive officer of the UCLA Health System.
+Dr. Washington is chancellor emeritus at Duke University and former president and CEO of the Duke University Health System.
+Prior to Duke, Dr. Washington served from 2010 to 2015 as vice chancellor of health sciences, dean of the David Geffen School of Medicine at the University of California, Los Angeles, and chief executive officer of the UCLA Health System.
 He was also a distinguished professor of gynecology and health policy at UCLA.

 Previously, Dr. Washington served as executive vice chancellor and provost at the University of California, San Francisco from 2004 to 2010.
 He co-founded UCSF’s Medical Effectiveness Research Center for Diverse Populations in 1993 and served as the director from its establishment through July 2005.
 He was chair of the Department of Obstetrics, Gynecology, and Reproductive Sciences from 1996 to 2004.
 He also co-founded the UCSF-Stanford Evidence-based Practice Center and served as its first director from 1997 to 2002.
-Before joining the faculty at UCSF, Dr. Washington worked at the Centers for Disease Control and Prevention in Atlanta.
+Before joining the faculty at UCSF, Dr. Washington was an epidemiologist and clinical investigator at the Centers for Disease Control and Prevention in Atlanta.

-A respected clinical investigator and health policy scholar, Dr. Washington has been a national leader in assessing medical technologies, developing clinical practice guidelines, and establishing disease prevention policies, particularly for women’s health.
-He has published extensively in his major areas of research, which include prenatal genetic testing, cervical cancer screening and prevention, noncancerous uterine conditions management, reproductive tract infections, quality of health care and racial and ethnic disparities in health outcomes.
+An internationally renowned clinical investigator and health policy scholar, Dr. Washington has been a national leader in assessing medical technologies, developing clinical practice guidelines, and establishing disease prevention policies, particularly for women’s health.
+His research and numerous publications have greatly impacted the practice of medicine in prenatal genetic testing, cervical cancer screening and prevention, noncancerous uterine conditions management, and reproductive-related infections.
+The thread that runs through his work is improving the quality of health care and eliminating racial and ethnic disparities in health outcomes.